Sears and Alabama host Missouri - WTOP News

 Tuscaloosa, Alabama; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Alabama hosts the Missouri Tigers after Mark Sears scored 22 points in Alabama’s 82-74 victory against the Mississippi State Bulldogs.
+BOTTOM LINE: Alabama takes on the Missouri Tigers after Mark Sears scored 22 points in Alabama’s 82-74 victory over the Mississippi State Bulldogs.

-The Crimson Tide have gone 7-1 in home games.
-Alabama is fourth in college basketball averaging 90.1 points and is shooting 48.9% from the field.
+The Crimson Tide have gone 7-1 at home.
+Alabama is 1-1 in games decided by 3 points or fewer.

-The Tigers are 0-3 in conference play.
-Missouri ranks eighth in the SEC shooting 33.3% from 3-point range.
+The Tigers are 0-3 in SEC play.
+Missouri has a 1-2 record in games decided by less than 4 points.

-The Crimson Tide and Tigers face off Tuesday for the first time in SEC play this season.
+The Crimson Tide and Tigers square off Tuesday for the first time in SEC play this season.

 LAST 10 GAMES: Crimson Tide: 6-4, averaging 85.4 points, 39.8 rebounds, 15.8 assists, 7.5 steals and 4.1 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 73.3 points per game.